 Integrity and transparency are central to our corporate commitment.
-We have a variety of policies and procedures ("Policies and Procedures") that are relevant to identifying and combatting modern slavery.
+We have a variety of policies and procedures ("Policies and Procedures"), which are housed in a Group Policy Manual, that are relevant to identifying and combatting modern slavery.
 These include:

 - Modern Slavery Policy; - Anti Bribery & Corruption and Code of Ethics Policy; - Group Code of Ethics; - Anti Money-Laundering & Counter Terrorist Financing Policy; - Enterprise Risk Management Policy & Procedure; - Whistleblowing Policy & Procedure; - HSE & Grievance, Incident & Accident Reporting Procedures;